Systems-and-Toolchains-Fall-2023/course-project-option-2-aayush-shah14/README.md

 ## Columns:

 There are 34 columns in the dataset.
-Following is a brief description of each along with some constraints.
+Following is a brief description of each along with their constraints.

 **Columns 1-3 define the TCP features upon which MQTT acts.**